learning2hash/learning2hash.github.io/_publications/banerjee2017local.markdown

 bibkey: banerjee2017local
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1709.02463'}
-tags: ['Cross-Modal', 'Deep', 'Unsupervised', 'Retrieval Models', 'Applications']
+tags: ['Evaluation Metrics', 'Efficient Learning', 'Applications']
 ---
 In this paper, a new texture descriptor based on the local neighborhood intensity difference is proposed for content based image retrieval (CBIR).
 For